MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 | Abandon rate | The percentage of engaged sessions that were abandoned. |
 | CSAT | The graphical view of the average of customer satisfaction (CSAT) scores for sessions in which customers respond to an end-of-session request to take the survey. |

-A blue up-down indicator next to the the percent change indicates it was a positive trend.
+A blue up-down indicator next to the percent change indicates it was a positive trend.
 A red indicator indicates it was a negative trend.

 ## Engagement over time chart